Singapore Work Passes And Permits – Meaning & Types Discussed

 These are work passes that can be obtained if you are a skilled or a semi-skilled worker:

-S pass can be obtained by mid-level and skilled workers with a monthly salary of at least $3000.
+1. S-Pass – S pass can be obtained by mid-level and skilled workers with a monthly salary of at least $2500.

 Work Visa for Students and Trainees

-A training employment pass can be obtained by those foreign nationals who are intending to go through training for professional, executive and managerial jobs.
+1. Training Employment Pass – A training employment pass can be obtained by those foreign nationals who are intending to go through training for professional, executive and managerial jobs.
 The training period cannot exceed more than three months.
-To be eligible for this pass, applicants must make no less than $3,000 per month in income.

 Short-term Work Passes